Each tax year you can pay a certain amount into ISAs. This is called your ISA allowance.

 Each tax year you can subscribe the full ISA allowance to one type of ISA or split the allowance across different types of ISA.

-Exceptions to this are the Lifetime ISA and Help-to-Buy ISA which have lower individual account limits.
+Exceptions to this are the Lifetime ISA and Help-to-Buy ISA (which is a type of Cash ISA) which have lower individual account limits.

 You can only subscribe to one ISA of each type each tax year.